BIOMAKE/Triple_Variability_Source_IO_Model/README.md

 5. `results_v1.mat` saves the cross-validation results.
 6. `corr_PP.mat` saves the values of the correlation coefficient ($R$) of P-P plots for each cross-validation iteration.

+One can use `Logistic3P3VCurveModel_GEV.m` to run optimisation on their datasets.
+Please ensure that you have enough background noise measurements for the model optimisation.

 ## Significance

 This model provides a robust framework for extracting quantitative information about both the expected recruitment and variability sources in MEP responses.
 It offers a valuable tool for studying the physiology of MEPs, excitation, and neuromodulation.